Interstellar-Network/Interstellar-Book/src/M5_demo_tutorial.md

 # M5 Demo Tutorial

-The purpose of this demo is to test the integration of the garbled circuit production in TEE nodes to demonstrate our core security finalized proof of concept.
+The goal of this demonstration is to showcase the successful integration of the garbled circuit technology into TEE nodes, thereby demonstrating our finalized core security proof of concept.

-As explained previously the garbling scheme implemeted on TEE nodes and android client is not yet optimized for display circuits like the previous one.
+However, the garbling scheme implemented on TEE nodes and the Android client is not yet optimized for display circuits, as previously mentioned.

-So we also provide a script client to test the garble circuit production on TEE nodes.
+To address this, we have provided a script client for testing the garbled circuit production on TEE nodes.
+You can also verify that the end-to-end solution is functional using an Android client.

-You can also test that the end to end solution with an android client.
+> Please note, however, that the evaluation performance of the garbled circuit is currently poor, making the validation screen difficult to read and not representative of the intended user experience.

-> Although due to the current poor circuit evaluation performance, the validation screen is really difficult to read and does not reflect in any way the intended user experience
+T

 ## prerequiste